Winifred Atwell: Life in the UK

-On October 21, 1946, Atwell appeared on BBC-TV in the "Stars In Your Eyes" show and this was quickly followed by several radio appearances on the Light Programme.
-January 1947 saw her heading the bill of "Come to the Show" at the Empire Theatre, Belfast, where she was billed as "radio's most versatile pianist".
-Frequent radio appearances continued, including the well-known "Variety Bandbox" show.
+On 21 October 1946, Atwell appeared on BBC TV programme Stars in Your Eyes, which was quickly followed by several radio appearances on the BBC Light Programme.
+In January 1947, she headed the bill of Come to the Show at the Empire Theatre, Belfast, where she was billed as "radio's most versatile pianist".
+Frequent radio appearances continued, including the well-known Variety Bandbox show.
 She appeared on the variety stages too, sometimes with another pianist called Donald Thorne.

 Atwell attracted attention with an unscheduled appearance at the Casino Theatre, where she substituted for an ill star.
 She caught the eye of entrepreneur Bernard Delfont, who put her on a long-term contract in 1948.
-Atwell was championed by popular disc jockey Jack Jackson, who introduced her to Decca promotions manager Hugh Mendl.
-Mendl launched his career as a staff producer at Decca producing Atwell's recordings.
+Atwell was championed by popular disc jockey Jack Jackson, who introduced her to Decca Records promotions manager Hugh Mendl.
+Mendl launched his career as a staff producer at Decca by producing Atwell's recordings.
 She released a number of discs for Decca in 1951 that were well received.
-"Jezebel" sold well, however it was another disc that catapulted her to huge popularity in the UK.
+"Jezebel" sold well, but it was another disc that catapulted her to huge popularity in the UK.
 A complex arrangement called "Cross Hands Boogie" was released to show her virtuoso rhythmic technique, but it was the B-side, a 1900s tune written by George Botsford called "Black and White Rag", that was to become a radio standard.
+The disc sold over one million copies, and was awarded a gold disc.

 "Black And White Rag" started a craze for her honky-tonk style of playing.
-The rag was originally performed on a concert grand for the occasion, but Atwell felt it did not sound right, and so got her husband to buy a honky tonk piano for 30 shillings, which would then be used for the released version of the song.
+The rag was originally performed on a concert grand for the occasion, but Atwell felt it did not sound right, and so got her husband to buy a honky tonk piano for 50 shillings from a junk shop in Battersea, London, which was used for the released version of the song.